lupyuen/lupyuen.github.io/src/arm.md

 We've seen the NuttX Image (which looks like a Linux Kernel Image), let's compare with a PinePhone Linux Kernel Image and see how NuttX needs to be tweaked...

+(What is the significance of 0x4028 0000?
+Something specific to NXP i.MX8?)

 # PinePhone Image

 TODO